Canon 1Ds vs Fujifilm X30

 - Easier file upload: Has wifi built in for automatic backup or image transfer to the web.

 - More affordable: Was introduced at a lower price, despite coming with a built-in lens.

 - More modern: Reflects 11 years and 11 months of technical progress since the 1Ds launch.

-If the count of individual advantages (bullet points above) is taken as a guide, the X30 comes out slightly ahead of the 1Ds (16 : 15 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the X30 emerges as the winner of the match-up (17 : 15 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Canon 1Ds and the Fujifilm X30 place the cameras among the top in their class?
 Find out in the latest Best DSLR Camera and Best Travel-Zoom Camera listings whether the two cameras rank among the cream of the crop.

 In any case, while the specs-based evaluation of cameras can be instructive in revealing their potential as photographic tools, it remains partial and cannot reveal, for example, the shooting experience and imaging performance when actually working with the 1Ds or the X30.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.